by Sandy Swegel

 Eww…Yet another bug thriving this year and ruining my food.
 Most of us have experienced our squashes suffering from powdery mildew that coats the leaves white, but knowledgeable gardeners are perplexed here in Colorado by squash that suddenly completely wilts and dies.

-Turns out it’s often a very small bug, the squash bug, that injects a nasty venom into the stems wilting and killing the entire vine.
+Turns out if the squash is wilting it’s often due to a very small bug, the squash bug, that injects a nasty venom into the stems wilting and killing the entire vine.

 “Can’t we just all get along?”
 I holler at them.
 There’s an entire large squash plant and I’m willing to share with bugs….but the squash bug wants it all.